theHem-code/theHem-code/README.md

 - 🌱 I’m currently learning **Ruby on Rails, JavaScript, React**

-- 👨‍💻 All of my projects will be available at [www.peterhemsing.com](www.peterhemsing.com)
+- 👨‍💻 All of my projects will be available at [www.peterhemsing.com](www.peterhemsing.com) soon.

 - 📫 How to reach me **peterhemsing@gmail.com**